If you liked Fifty Shades of Grey by E.L. James, try one of these racy reads...

 The Three Weissmanns of Westport by Cathleen Schine

 A modern tale inspired by Sense and Sensibility finds financially strapped sisters Miranda and Annie moving in with divorcée Betty in a run-down Connecticut beach cottage, where they find love among the suburban aristocracy.

 The Vacationers by Emma Straub

 An irresistible, deftly observed novel about the secrets, joys, and jealousies that rise to the surface over the course of an American family’s two-week stay in Mallorca.

 Arriving in a small nineteenth-century western town only to discover that its sheriff has been killed and its residents placed at the mercy of renegade rancher Randall Bregg, itinerant lawmen Virgil Cole and Everett Hitch find themselves facing an unusually challenging adversary who works by playing psychological games.

 Deadwood by Pete Dexter

 Legendary gunman Wild Bill Hickcock has come to the Black Hills town of Deadwood fresh from Cheyenne, fleeing an ungrateful populace.
-Aging and sick, Bill just wants to be left alone to drink and play cards.
+Aging and treatment what is the cost of viagra sick, Bill just wants to be left alone to drink and play cards.
 But in this town of played-out miners, bounty hunters, upstairs girls, Chinese immigrants, and miscreants, he finds himself pursued by a vicious sheriff and a besotted Calamity Jane.